l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [05] Seamless integration of Weaviate vector store with HuggingFace for end-to-end document QA.
 - [06] Local document loading, embedding, indexing, and querying using LlamaIndex and Mistral LLM
 - [07] Gemini-1.5-Pro-powered document QA over local file-based index
-- [00] Dynamic, context-aware responses generated using retrieved documents and OpenAI LLM
+- [08] Dynamic, context-aware responses generated using retrieved documents and OpenAI LLM
+- [09] Text indexes it into Pinecone using embeddings, and serves answers using FastAPI and a HTML.

 ---